A police car is flashing blue lights behind you indicating you to pull over. The law states you must pull over your vehicle as soon as it is safe.

 Being stopped by police while driving is a difficult procedure for you and them to deal with.
 In fact, traffic stops are the second most dangerous situation police officers handle on a regular basis.
 Household quarrels and domestic incidents are the most dangerous.

-Police officers have a job to perform and they are human too.
-Being rude and aggressive can only make the situation worse.
+Police officers have a job to perform - and they are human too.
+Being rude and aggressive is likely to exacerbate the situation.
 Try to be polite and respectful during the police pull over procedure.

 After all, your traffic stop might not mean that you are in deep trouble.
 It could be that they pulled you over to inform you that your car has a blown brake light bulb.

 Some people tend to keep their answers short to avoid incriminating themselves.
 But, by being open and honest, or apologising where necessary, it often has a better result.